Rand0mAsianKid/Rand0mAsianKid/README.md

 -2 years of programming experience 👨‍💻

--Currently learning Java and Python 💻
+-languages: Java, Python, and C#💻

--Working on image recognition, and web development ⌨️
+-Working on image recognition, AI models, and web development ⌨️

 Personal Projects🖥️
 -----------------------------------------